• Skip to primary navigation

 Inspired by Terry's, this orange cheesecake is topped with a thick layer of rich chocolate ganache.
 Chocolate Orange Cheesecake is so rich and decadent!
 This chocolate orange cheesecake is my favorite and is great for holiday meals.

-A slice of chocolate orange cheesecake on a platePin
+one slice of chocolate orange cheesecake on a white platePin

 I've never before tried to make a cheesecake, and I found the idea a bit daunting.
 Jenny from JennyBakes.com proposed that I make her cheesecake, but she challenged me to make it a cheesecakes show stopper.